uwuclxdy/uwuweb/docs/project-outline.md

     - Logic (functions) in centralized functions files that cannot be accessed via browser
     - Processing in page files (data retrieval, calculations, UI code - HTML)
 - The `[subfolder]_functions.php` file serves as a complete API for that role's functionality.
+- Core functionality for attendance, grades, and justifications is centralized in `/includes/functions.php` with role-specific functions in their respective files.

 ## 12. Common Errors to Avoid